Woolwich Dockyard: Heritage

 On Woolwich Church Street, a late 18th-century guard house and police office with neoclassical features stand alongside the former dockyard gates.
 Nearby, the former dockyard administration building now serves as the Clockhouse Community Centre; it dates from 1778 to 1784.
 Closer to the river, a couple of closed off docks have been preserved (and partly rebuilt) as a reminder of the area's marine significance.
-Two shipbuilding slips have also survived, either side of the new Mast Quay apartment blocks, and a pair of antique guns have been mounted on the quayside where a Royal Marines gun battery formerly stood.
+Two shipbuilding slips have also survived, either side of the first Mast Quay apartment blocks, and a pair of antique guns have been mounted on the quayside where a Royal Marines gun battery formerly stood.

 Surviving industrial buildings include parts of the old factory wall along Woolwich Church Street and remnants of the Steam Factory with its prominent chimney nearby.
 The original factory building of 1838 still stands on the south side of Ruston Road, although only at around two-thirds of its original length of 444 ft.
 When built, it housed a complex of boiler shops, a foundry, fitting shops and erecting shops for the manufacture and assembly of marine steam engines.
 Additions were made over the next ten years, culminating in the smithery which stands parallel with the original block, to the south; dating from 1847, this originally contained 48 hearths and 5 Nasmyth steam hammers.
 Coppersmiths and brass founders were accommodated in a smaller block just to the west (which is still to be seen, immediately north of the old police house at the West Gate).
 The building which faces the police house across the gateway was built in 1848–1849 to serve as the Woolwich Dockyard School for Apprentices: one of a number of such schools set up at the Royal Dockyards under an Admiralty Scheme of 1843, Woolwich specialised in steam engineering, and for a time factory apprentices from all the royal dockyards were educated at the school.

 Less than half a mile to the south of the site there is a railway station called Woolwich Dockyard.